 Fanedit.org doesn’t allow download links.
-You can find what you need at fanedit.info, but note that fanedit.info is an independent site.
-We are not affiliated with it.
+You can find what you need at Fanedit Central, Fanedit.info and other other indexing sites online, but note that these are independent sites not affiliated Fanedit.org.

 Why don’t you link to fanedits?

 Fanedit.org has been shut down by the MPAA in the past for this very reason.
 To maintain an amicable relation with them and the copyright owners, we felt that in the best interest of all those involved to focus the site on news, reviews and a database of quality fanedits.
 It’s that reason we don’t allow direct links to be posted.

 Oh No!
 Fanedit.info is down!
 What do I do now?